Javascript is required

 The International Journal of Environmental Impacts (IJEI) serves as a global platform for advancing knowledge on the interconnections between human activities, environmental degradation, and sustainable development.
 Its primary mission is to foster cross-disciplinary scholarship and dialogue that address how environmental impacts can be scientifically assessed, effectively managed, and mitigated to ensure long-term ecological and societal well-being.

 Through original research, policy analysis, and real-world case studies, IJEI promotes actionable knowledge that informs both scientific understanding and environmental governance.
-The journal prioritizes contributions that bridge theory and practice, highlighting technological, managerial, and policy innovations that reduce contamination, restore ecosystems, and protect public health.
+The journal prioritises contributions that bridge theory and practice, highlighting technological, managerial, and policy innovations that reduce contamination, restore ecosystems, and protect public health.

 Key features of IJEI include: